moiseszeleny/GC4PhysicalConstants/README.md

 where "equation" is the symbolic equation (using the notation close to LaTeX), "error" is the obtained uncertainty (expressed as a percentage), "predicted" is the predicted value, and
 "target" is the actual value of the constant.
 There are more than 70,000 analytic snippets.
 All duplicate entries have been removed.

-The data entried do not have precision constraints applied.
-This means  |predicted - target| difference is always within the uncertainty of the target value as defined by the Standard Model.
+The data listing does not have precision constraints applied.
+This means  |predicted - target| difference is always within the measured uncertainty of the target value as defined by the Standard Model.
 The limitation of  1% relative precision as in the in the original publication was not used.

 S. V. Chekanov and H.Kjellerstrand (June 26, 2025)